On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Discussion Conclusion

-With respect to aggression minimization, competitive cascades achieved a total of 57\% reduction in $IC$, and 5-20\% in $LT$ models.
-The similar behavior of the most prevalent seed strategies allows a trade-off between stability ( $DD$ and $SD$ strategies) and computational cost (\textit{Random}).
-Moreover, \textit{Decaying Transfer} was the most appropriate healing mechanism, despite \textit{Vaccination}'s higher performance.
+With respect to aggression minimization, competitive cascades achieved a total of 61.2\% reduction in $IC$, and 50\% in $LT$ models.
+Specifically for $IC$, the similar behavior of the most prevalent seed strategies allows a trade-off between stability ($BD$) and computational cost (\textit{Random}), while for $LT$, $BD$ is a one-way option as the rest of the strategies are unstable.
+Moreover, \textit{Decaying Transfer} was the most appropriate healing mechanism, despite \textit{Vaccination}'s general higher performance.
 This is because \textit{Vaccination} naively presumes that positively affected users, e.g., through a cyberbullying sensitizing campaign, will not switch back to abusive behavior.
 Node blocking methods reached $\sim$8\% reduction in both $IC$ and $LT$.
-Edge blocking is inappropriate, as it interferes with the degree of nodes, making it incompatible with the degree-based $SD$ seed strategy of the aggression cascade.
-Furthermore, in $LT$ scenario, competitive cascades could not preserve their efficiency and hence the more stable blocking methods should be preferred.
+Edge blocking is somewhat inappropriate, as it interferes with the degree of nodes making it incompatible with the degree-based $BD$ seed strategy of the aggression cascade.
+In any case, competitive cascades with $BD$ and \textit{Decaying transfer} as seed and healing strategy respectively, outperform the blocking mechanisms.

 \textbf{Implications of our work:} Next, we unfold and discuss what the real-world implications of our work are.
 Considering the case of a Twitter community moderator, the above observations provide some tools to control and provision the community's function.
 That is, to ensure the interception of aggression spread, such moderators should closely monitor the online behavior of central and influential users.
 This is in case they turn aggressive, as they could initiate a burst of aggression increase in their community and Twitter as a whole.
 However, if aggression is already established in a specific community, the moderators should regulate the activity of users sharing many common friends and followers, with the already aggressive ones.
 Lastly, to measure and avoid underestimating the impact of aggressive activity, they should adopt a holistic approach by considering the cumulative effect of one's neighbors on their aggressive behavior.